Northwestern Buffett Global Collaboration Grants

-- Recipients are expected to acknowledge Northwestern Buffett in all publications that result from their receipt of this funding.
-They are also expected to provide Northwestern Buffett a copy of any book or article that culminates from our support, even if also supported by other funding, and to notify Northwestern Buffett of any news articles or media appearances.
+- Recipients are expected to acknowledge the Northwestern Roberta Buffett Institute for Global Affairs in all publications that result from their receipt of this funding.
+They are also expected to provide Buffett with a copy of any book or article that culminates from our support, even if also supported by other funding, and to notify Buffett of any news articles or media appearances.

 These awards may not be used to: